For common framework components, you can quickly develop and deploy your applications in the Serverless SSR console.

 node_modules into the layer to complete the deployment.

-On the Serverless Application page, click the target application to enter the application details page and view the basic information output after the project is deployed as well as monitoring metric data such as the number of requests and error statistics.
+On the Serverless SSR page, click the target application to enter the application details page and view the basic information output after the project is deployed as well as monitoring metric data such as the number of requests and error statistics.
 This makes it easy for you to manage your project.

 Click Deploy at the top of the application details page, and you can quickly modify the configuration of your project and upload it for re-deployment.
 Three methods are supported: local upload, code hosting, and CLI development.